Mauricio Dubon Player Props: Astros vs. Nationals

-The Houston Astros, including Mauricio Dubon and his .467 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Patrick Corbin and the Washington Nationals at Minute Maid Park, Tuesday at 8:10 PM ET.
+The Houston Astros, including Mauricio Dubon and his .500 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starting pitcher Josiah Gray and the Washington Nationals at Minute Maid Park, Wednesday at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Guardians.
+He notched a home run while going 1-for-5 in his previous game against the Nationals.

 Mauricio Dubon Game Info & Props vs. the Nationals